nit3owl/python-scripts/README.md

 ### generate

 This script will generate a .csv with N "codes" of Y length.
 The generated codes will be unique (per execution).
 If the -r flag is specified, the codes will be "random" alphanumeric strings.
-Otherwise, the codes are strings from 0 to N with 0's prepended to make each code the length requested, eg - "0000", "0001", "0002", etc.
+Otherwise, the codes are strings from 0 to n with 0's prepended to make each code the length requested, eg - "0000", "0001", "0002", etc.

 Uniqueness is guaranteed for non-random codes through iteration.
 For random codes, it is guaranteed via the use of a set to hold